01 of 10

 - Glue dots

 Cut Paper Strips

 Start by layering your tissue paper and cutting it into strips that are each about 8 inches tall and 20 inches wide.
 You'll need two strips of each color to make the flames look nice and full.
 Cut carefully so that the rectangles are roughly the same size.Continue to 4 of 10 below.

 Using your scissors, cut flame shapes into one long side of the tissue paper.
 They should essentially look like a tall zigzag pattern cut into the top of the papers.
 Cut the flames so that they reach almost halfway down the 8-inch tall strip (about 3 to 4 inches deep).
 You can choose to cut the papers individually for a more randomized look or to stack the papers and cut them all together to save time (and cutting).Continue to 5 of 10 below.

 Layer and Tape

 Neatly stack all of the tissue paper in a single stack, so that the sheets are slightly overlapping.
-Create the overlap at the bottom, so that you are able to see approximately 1/4" of each sheet sticking out from under the sheet on top of it.
+Create the overlap at the bottom, so that you can see approximately 1/4 inch of each sheet sticking out from under the sheet on top of it.
 Use a few lengths of clear tape to affix the sheets of paper in this position.Continue to 6 of 10 below.

 06 of 10